wso2/docs-choreo-dev/en/docs/references/test-your-service-via-postman.md

 ## Step 5: Create a request

-In this step, let's create a request that you can send via Postman to invoke your service
+In this step, let's create a request that you can send via Postman to invoke your service.

 To create a request, follow this procedure: